 Pointes to Ponder

-“Pointes to Ponder” looks at the main pointe of the lesson through specific portions and concepts in the passage of Scripture.
-Take this opportunity to understand the context of the Scripture and how it can apply to your life.
+“The Essence” looks at the main pointe of the lesson through specific portions and concepts in the passage of Scripture.
+Take this opportunity to understand the context of the Scripture and take specific actions in your life.

 2 Timothy chronicles Paul’s last words to Timothy.
 Irrespective of his circumstances, Paul’s first chapter positively emphasizes Timothy’s reasons for hope.
 Even Paul stands in a hopeful position.
 What makes the difference in someone who is positive and hopeful compared to the negative and pessimistic individual?

-Read the first chapter of 2 Timothy.
+Read the second chapter of 2 Timothy.
 What phrases from the Apostle give reasons for the Christian to have hope?

 Paul talks about Timothy’s heritage of faith – nurtured by his parents and built to a flame by Paul and the experiences Timothy gained on the missionary journeys.
 What is your faith heritage?
 What are the incidents and who are the people who have helped bring you to this point in your experience of faith?